HuiiBuh/pycache/README.md

 # Gets placed in cache and "hello" gets removed
 please_cache("world")

-# Is not found in cache, because "world" is the only cache entry, because the cache size is 1
+# Is not found in cache, because "world" is the only cache entry,
+# because the cache size is one
 please_cache("hello")
 ```